EricSchles/advanced_nyu_python_class/assignment_four.md

 4. Head over to [Balanced Trees](https://www.hackerrank.com/challenges/self-balancing-tree).
 There is only one problem easy enough to do in this section, all others are too hard.

-5. Head over to [Heap](https://www.hackerrank.com/domains/data-structures/heap).
-Do all the exercises marked easy.

 *Reminder*:

 Once you've completed each exercise, take a screenshot of the exercise and store it in a folder.
 Zip the folder and email it to me on the due date.